tonkeeper/tonapi-go/README.md

 # Description

+This repository contains [TonAPI](https://tonapi.io) SDK and examples.

-We believe that the native TON's RPC is very low-level.
+The native TON's RPC is very low-level.
 And it is not suitable for building applications on top of it.

-TonAPI aims at speeding up development of TON-based applications and provides an API centered around high-level concepts like Jettons, NFTs and so on, keeping a way to access low-level details.
+[TonAPI](https://tonapi.io) aims at speeding up development of TON-based applications and provides an API centered around high-level concepts like Jettons, NFTs and so on, keeping a way to access low-level details.

+Check out more details at [TonAPI Documentation](https://docs.tonconsole.com/tonapi/api-v2).

 # TonAPI SDK Example